joric/mitosis/README.md

 It also makes use of the keyswitch board LED (it blinks two times on powering up to indicate that firmware works).

+I'm using [modified QMK firmware](https://github.com/joric/qmk_firmware/blob/mitosis-joric/keyboards/mitosis/mitosis.c) (with mitosis-MJT keymap) that adds LED startup sequence to the receiver as well.

 ## Hardware

 * [ST-LINK/V2](http://www.ebay.com/itm/ST-Link-V2-Programming-Unit-mini-STM8-STM32-Emulator-Downloader-M89-Top-/331803020521) (OpenOCD-compatible debugger/programmer)